First Direct Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether First Direct offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about First Direct and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-I am looking for some mortgage advice.
-I am currently a media contractor, One year into a two contract.
-However, I'm unlikely to be moved onto a permanent contract until around December time.
-So I suppose my question is, will First Direct even consider me for a mortgage before then?
+I am seeking some mortgage advice.
+I am currently on a grad scheme, 12 months into a two contract.
+However, I'm unlikely to be moved onto a permanent contract until around June time.
+My question is, will First Direct even consider me for a mortgage before then?
 Is there such thing as a ‘contractor mortgage’?

 Find out how to order your redemption statement request from First Direct